Users couldn't easily find who they were looking for.

 For context, Gracie is the AI personification of Grayscale’s automated messaging product.

-Enterprise admins relied on customer support for simple updates to their instance of Gracie, like changing their name, adjusting brand colors, updating FAQs, or tweaking tone.
-This request was escalated to engineers, pulling them and the support team away from their daily tasks.
+Enterprise admins relied on support and engineering for simple updates to their instance of Gracie, like changing its name, adjusting brand colors, updating FAQs, or tweaking tone.
 This revealed an opportunity to reduce the support tickets by giving admins more power over their AI Assistants.

 Guided UX Copy: Since there were so many setup configurations, it would be easy for even the most knowledgeable admin to get lost in a long form.
 These settings required a clear menu that mapped each step to a part of Gracie’s behavior or appearance, so users could quickly find what they needed.